nuxt/nuxt/docs/content/3.api/1.composables/use-lazy-fetch.md

+---
+description: This wrapper around useFetch triggers navigation immediately.
+---

 # `useLazyFetch`

+`useLazyFetch` provides a wrapper around `useFetch` that triggers navigation before the handler is resolved by setting the `lazy` option to `true`.

 ## Description

 By default, [useFetch](/api/composables/use-fetch) blocks navigation until its async handler is resolved.

-`useLazyFetch` provides a wrapper around `useFetch` that triggers navigation before the handler is resolved by setting the `lazy` option to `true`.

 > `useLazyFetch` has the same signature as `useFetch`.